microsoft/fast/specs/skeleton.md

 #### Specfic Skeletons

 Should not be made to reflect a specific element (e.g. `skeleton-button`, `skeleton-text`, `skeleton-heading`, etc...).
-The skeleton should be as generic of a container as possible as to represent various elements of different shapes and sizes.
+The skeleton should be as generic of a container as possible to represent various elements of different shapes and sizes.

 ### Features

 #### Patterns
-This feature allows a `fast-skeleton` component to accept a source for a skeleton "pattern" through the `pattern` attribute or a inline SVG code via component slot.
+This feature allows a `fast-skeleton` component to accept a source for a skeleton "pattern" through the `pattern` attribute or an inline SVG code via the component's slot.
 A skeleton pattern may be used to represent a transparent graphical shape and layout of a component.

 When used in this way the skeleton component would essentially act as a container for the provided SVG mask which can then be applied anywhere in an application.